 Brown is proud of her work, which has enabled her to buy and house and support her children and grandchildren.
 But years of fast repetitive motion have worn down her wrists and arms.

 Brown has had three surgeries for carpal and cubital tunnel syndrome, but her hands still cramp up in the night and prevent her from closing her fingers.
 The pain keeps her from sleeping.
-During the day she loses her grip and will suddenly drop plates of Chinese food or cooking pots on the floor.
+During the day she loses her grip and will suddenly drop plates of food or cooking pots on the floor.

 "If the order is really big and the time is really short then they make it fast," Manuel says.
 "Sometimes we really shout and say, 'What's going on?'
 But we do what we have to do."

-Processing line work could intensify under a new rules proposed by the Department of Agriculture aimed at containing harmful food-borne bacteria.
+Processing line work could intensify under new rules proposed by the Department of Agriculture aimed at containing harmful food-borne bacteria.
 The proposal would decrease food inspectors in factories, speed up processing lines and save food companies money.
 Advocates worry that already notorious worker injuries will increase.

 Tyson spokesman Gary Mickelson says the company's policies prevent injuries.
 "We care about our employees, we value them, we want to make sure their safe on the job ...
 The right to a safe workplace is part of our team member bill of rights."